msu-ssc/msu-ssc/README.md

 Various Python tools for the Morehead State University (MSU) Space Science Center (SSC).
 This repo is owned by [David Mayo](https://github.com/davidmayo).

-> [!IMPORTANT]
-> Remember, CUI/ITAR/etc. data (including code/config files/design docs) does not belong on GitHub at all.

 ## Usage

 Tools are written and tested in Linux (Ubuntu) with Python 3.10.
 More details on all this forthcoming.